ashutoshdeshmukh22/PostgreSQL-CRUD-node/README.md

 # PostgreSQL-CRUD-node
-basic application demonstrates the CRUD operation on PostgreSQL Database
+REST API that demonstrates the CRUD operation on PostgreSQL Database